VISA

 -

-Processing Time: It typically takes up to 15 calendar days to process a Schengen visa application.
-However, it is advisable to apply at least 3–4 weeks before your intended travel date.
+Processing Time: It typically takes about 15 calendar days to process an Italian Schengen visa.
+However, we strongly recommend applying at least 4–6 weeks before your intended travel date to account for any delays.

 -